 I didn't leave my room for days.
 I didn't feel like doing anything.
-When I did finally come out to eat dinner it was quiet at the table.
+When I did finally come out to eat dinner, it was quiet at the table.
 It was Cashel's turn to make dinner and he made himself busy in the kitchen as everyone sat at the table, putting food on their plate and eating quietly.

-I didn't look at anyone but I can feel eyes glance at me once in a while.
+I didn't look at anyone but I could feel eyes glance at me once in a while.
 I ignored them and stood up to leave the table with most of my food still on my plate.

 "Are you done?
 You barely touched your food."
 Kiko asked in a disapproving tone.

 "I'm full."
 I answered simply, still avoiding any eye contact.

 "I think you should eat at least a little-"

 "I'm full alright!
 Don't pretend like you care what happens to me!"
 I snapped at her.

 "Fine!
 Then starve to death!" she yelled back before storming away.